Examples

 bands = np.logspace(9,17, 200)

-results = model.flux_density(times, bands) #times array could be random order
+results = model.flux_density(times, bands) #times array must be in ascending order

 # the returned results is a FluxDict object with arrays of the same shape as the input times and bands.